yrom/shrinker/README.md

 `Shrinker` will remove all R.class and R\$\*\*.class  and all constant integer fields will be inlined by [`asm`](http://asm.ow2.org/) and [`transform-api`](http://tools.android.com/tech-docs/new-build-system/transform-api).

+*I have post more details on my own blog (in Chinese), [click here](http://yrom.net/blog/2018/01/12/android-gradle-plugin-for-shrinking-fields-in-dex/) to check it out.*

 ## Usage

 ![version](https://jitpack.io/v/net.yrom/shrinker.svg?style=flat-square) You can get `shrinker` from [jitpack](https://jitpack.io)